“Finish what you started,” my mother told my 12-year-old self.

 To raise a goal-getter, the first thing to do is make sure that your little one believes in their own ability to achieve their goals.
 This is called self-efficacy.

-A child with high self-efficacy has strong faith in their capabilities, and is therefore more likely to try harder to accomplish tasks and deal with challenges.
+A child with high self-efficacy has strong faith in their capabilities and is, therefore, more likely to try harder to accomplish tasks and deal with challenges.
 Keeping in line with that, a child with low self-efficacy is more likely to give up.

 According to a study in the Annual Review of Psychology, kids start forming beliefs about what they can and cannot achieve before they even reach their teenage years.
-That’s why it’s important to foster a can-do attitude from the beginning, so that our children don’t settle on some goals while giving up on others too early.
+That’s why it’s important to foster a can-do attitude from the beginning so that our children don’t settle on some goals while giving up on others too early.

 Applaud and acknowledge your child’s efforts by saying things like, “You’re really good at going after what you want,” or “I see how hard you’re working at this.
 You’ve come a long way.”

-Research shows that a child’s belief in their ability to reach a goal is essential to building a hopeful attitude and optimistic outlook.
+Research shows that a child’s belief in their ability to reach a goal is essential to building a hopeful attitude and an optimistic outlook.

 How to Teach Goal-setting